Listen . . . Are You?

 Do you know what communication is?
 Do you know what effective communication is?
 Do you know there are just two aspects to communication?
 That’s right, there are just two.
 Just because there are only two that doesn’t mean effective communication is easy.

 There are a few things that you must do to have effective communication.
 Notice I keep using the word effective.
 Many people attempt to communicate, but many times they flounder because many times they just want to hear themselves talk, or they don’t care to listen.
 When those things happen, that’s when effective communication goes out the window.
 I’ll be the first person to say I don’t always communicate effectively.
-As my wife has pointed out, II’m not communicating about food, sports or fitness, then my communication tends to lack.
+As my wife has pointed out, If I’m not communicating about food, sports or fitness, then my communication tends to lack.
 I know plenty of men that have gotten the same feedback.
 Seriously, we all can work on increasing the effectiveness of our communication!

 And there you have it!
 I just told you the two parts of communication.
 Did you catch them?
 The two parts are sending information and receiving information.
 Did you know we send and receive information utilizing all 5 senses?
 And did you know over 80% of all communication is nonverbal?
 Did you also know the hardest part of communication is receiving and understanding information or listening well!